SkyPenguinLabs/REplay/README.md

 > **Question 9**: On the first login attempt, you may have noticed that the application already outputted that the login failed without you doing anything.
 What does this mean?

-> **Question 10**: In the login system, there is no plaintext key that you can see.
+> **Question 10**: (Difficult for beginners) In the login system, there is no plaintext key that you can see.
 Instead, the key was integer-based.
 How did this key system work, what did it do, what was the value(s) of the key, and what was the final string key?

 > **Question 12**: What `.text` address held the location of the comparison for the logged-in variable?
 Remember that this was the pre-set variable that was checked before the initial state of both the input and the button are rendered on the GUI.
 Tell me how you know this :D